-How to Become a Tower Technician (Cell Tower Technician)
+How to Become a Tower Technician in 2026

-Tower technicians, also known as cell tower technicians or wireless communications technicians, install, maintain, and repair the high structures that support modern wireless networks.
-It’s a challenging, outdoor career that combines technical skill with physical endurance.
+Tower technicians, also called cell tower technicians or wireless communications technicians, install, maintain, and repair the tall structures that carry cell, radio, and broadband signals.
+It is hands-on outdoor work that mixes technical skill with climbing and strict safety discipline.

 What Tower Technicians Do